Edie Fake: Work

-Fakes work uses visual abstraction in their work as an exploration of identity in the transgender and queer experience.
+Fake’s work uses visual abstraction as an exploration of identity in the transgender and queer experience.
 The Gaylord Phoenix short comics series started in 2002.
 In the illustrated book, Gaylord Phoenix (2010) there is expression of desire and transformation happening to a bird-like man in a dream-like, fantasy environment.

 In the illustrated book, Memory Palaces (2014), Fake reimagines the facades of historical queer spaces in Chicago in abstract, fantasy-like paintings of architecture, which are used as a metaphor for the transgender body.
-Both with architecture and the human body, these exist as structures and present decoration and protective features, and both of these are vulnerability due to shifts in U.S. politics and social change.
+Both with architecture and the human body, these exist as structures and present decorative and protective features, and both of these are vulnerable due to shifts in U.S. politics and social change.
 Additionally in the exhibition of the same name, Memory Palaces (2013), at Thomas Robertello Gallery in Chicago, there were a series of drawings titled "Gateway", where Fake pays tribute the death of his five artist friends, Mark Aguhar, Nick Djandji, Dara Greenwald, Flo McGarrell, and Dylan Williams.

 Fake won the 2011 Ignatz Award for "Outstanding Graphic Novel" for Gaylord Phoenix.
 In 2019, Fake was one of the guests of honors at MoCCA Festival by the Society of Illustrators.